 The middlemen are what drive most of the cost in today's globalized world.
 The cost of producing the product is only a small piece of the puzzle.
 The larger cost drivers are the distribution channel a brand employs, the advertising a brand spends to sell to you, and all the middlemen in the middle.
-Get rid of the middlemen, innovate on distribution, and figure out how to sell with little or no advertising... and you change the game.
+Get rid of the middlemen, innovate on distribution, and figure out how to sell with as little advertising spend as possible... and you change the game.

-At Tower, we leverage the Internet to sell direct to consumer, and leverage OPN ("Other People's Networks") to cost effectively get our "better products" into consumers hands as cost effectively as possible.
+At Tower, we leverage the Internet to sell direct to consumers ONLY!

 Today, we freely leverage various social media networks and our installed base of customers around the world to generate sales at little or no cost... with all the savings being passed onto today's consumers.

 We didn't advertise one dime for the first four years of Tower's existence.
 We didn't have to.
 Our products and our amazing value proposition spoke for itself and spread like wildfire.
 In 2014, we would be named the #1 fastest growing private company in San Diego... of any company, not just paddle board companies, even VC funded tech companies.
-In our history, our average ad spend has been only 2.6% of revenues.
+In the first 12 years of our history, our average ad spend was 2.6% of revenues.
+Many brands spend 10x that.
 It's not that we don't have advertising expertise.
 We do.
 I've actually been in the online space since 1999 and I was buying PPC ads (ads on search engines) for $0.01 per click on a site called Goto.com in 2000, years before Google Adwords even existed.
-We just think it's silly, and counter-productive to spend $200-$300 in advertising to sell you a paddle board... like many brands that tried to copy our success in the paddle board industry do today.
-Some of them, what we call "Ad-heavy" SUP brands, probably spend more on the ads to sell you a paddle board then they do on the production of the paddle board itself.
+We just think it's silly to rely solely on advertising to artificially grow a transactional brand.
+We're more interested in building a brand over a 20-30 years period.
+Some of our competition, what we call "Ad-heavy" SUP brands, probably spend more on the ads to sell you a paddle board then they do on the production of the paddle board itself.
 Just seems silly to us.
 Keep this in mind next time you click an ad and buy a paddle board, or anything really.
 Think, how much did I just spend to be advertised to.

-It's becoming more challenging in today's world to not advertise as Google and Amazon's monopoly power consolidates and it becomes more pay to play.
+It's becoming more challenging in today's world to not advertise at all (as we did in the first 12 years of Tower's maturation) as Google and Amazon's monopoly power consolidates and it becomes more pay to play to be seen anywhere, so we have had to evolve our strategy to include a modest ad spend.
 Still, we are firm believers that if we just offer the best products at the best value, word will spread.
 It's an old school way to organically build a brand over the long term, but we're okay with that.
 We're content to just keep passing all the savings of our direct to consumer business model onto consumers.

 #4: We Think Outside of the Box to Become More Lean Every Year